By Imogen Reed

-Imogen Reed is a finance and economics writer based in London, and covers issues on greener living showing how financial success and economic growth can be achieved whilst reigning in the damage humanity does to the environment.
+Imogen is a finance and economics writer based in London and also writes for a number of finance journals and price comparison sites as well as supporting a number of greener living blogs showing how financial success and economic growth can be achieved whilst reigning in the damage humanity does to the environment.